arnavzambre5555-maker/finterest-bollinger-band/README.md

 Trade Log

-Backtest results are saved as:
+Outputs:

 results_summary.json

 trades_log.csv

-7. Forward Prediction (Mandatory Requirement)
+8. Forward Prediction (Mandatory Requirement)

 A true forward prediction is generated as follows:

-Model is frozen on 31 Dec 2025
+Model is frozen on 31 December 2025

-No Jan 2026 market data is used
+No January 2026 market data is accessed

-Last available state (Dec 31) is used to forecast the next 5 trading days
+The last available state (Dec 31) is used to forecast the next 5 trading days

-Output saved as:
+Output is saved to:

 predictions_jan_2026.json